-The determined load direction can be a function of a digital output selected in P19-84.
-For PLC's without possibility to use the given load direction, the drive can choose the light load direction independently.
-Therefore P19-86 shall be set to 2X or 3X.
+The specific load direction can be indicated with a digital output.
+See P19-84.
+For PLCs without possibility to use the given load direction, the drive can choose the light load direction independently.
+Parameter 19-86 shall be set to 2X or 3X.
+See P19-86.